cdepeuter/nbaModel/README.md

 To run locally:

 	1. change your desired year in settings.py (2014,2015 valid)
+	2. create games folder in repo, then create /[year] folder in /games
 	2. run scrape.py
 	3. run parse.py
 		-The last build was dec.8, sometimes there is bad data in the play by plays, so parsing may result in confusing the possession identifying function,